DeepBrainChain/DBC-Wiki/docs/en/install-and-update-dbc/install-dbc-compute-node.md

 # Install DBC computing node

-## (一) Prepare before installation (based on the fixed public IP address that has been configured), deploy the KVM installation environment
+##  Prepare before installation (based on the fixed public IP address that has been configured), deploy the KVM installation environment
 :::tip Notice!
 The system uses the 20.04 server version
 :::